 Children's Choice will offer a variety of well-rounded daily activities for children to choose from that are safe, fun and educational.
-There will be child-directed activities, teacher-directed activities, clubs, field trips, special events, daily snacks, and presentations/visits from outside groups.
-We plan more teacher-directed activities on extended care days, vacation breaks, summer camp, etc. Activity schedules are planned in advance and outlined on an activity calendar that families may use for home-time discussions and planning.
-Each day the activity area is transformed into a model school-age care indoor environment, which includes a quiet home-like area appropriate for relaxing or doing homework, special interest areas, a fine motor area, an open-ended art area, a dramatic play area, an active play area, a strategy building games area, a snack area, and more!
+There will be child-directed activities, staff-directed activities, clubs, field trips, special events, daily snacks, and presentations/visits from outside groups.
+We plan more staff-directed activities on extended care days, vacation breaks, summer camp, etc. Activity schedules are planned in advance and outlined on an activity calendar or discussed in a newsletter that families may use for home-time discussions and planning.
+Each day the activity area is transformed into a model indoor environment, which includes a quiet home-like area appropriate for relaxing or doing homework, special interest areas, a construction zone/building area, an openended art area, a dramatic play area, an active play area, a strategy building games area, a snack area, and more!

-Much of the before- and after-school program routine is based on a "Snacks, Laps, Raps & Naps" philosophy.
-At most times during the day children can choose to eat a snack, burn off some energy in active play running laps, sit and talk with their friends - sit and rap, relax in the quiet area - take a nap, or do homework, etc. During winter, spring and summer camps, a more structured activity schedule will be used which includes more field trips, more enrichment clubs and more adult-directed activities.
+Immediately when the bell rings, and at most times during the afterschool program children can self-select activities - choose to eat snacks, engage in active play, sit and talk with their friends, relax in the quiet area, or do homework, etc. During winter, spring and summer camps, a more structured activity schedule will be used which includes more field trips, more enrichment clubs and more adult-directed activities.
 We offer artsy arts and crafty crafts, imaginative indoor activities, outrageous outdoor games, science and nature, music and drama, field trips, homework time, daily snacks and special events.

 A schedule of activities is made available to parents in advance.
 Please especially note the field trip return times.
-If the time conflicts with the time you pick up your child, he/she may need to be picked up from the field trip site.
+If the time conflicts with the time you pick up your child, they may need to be picked up from the field trip site.

-Child-Directed Activities:
+Child-Directed Experiences:

 Children can CHOOSE from a variety of child-directed activities - open-ended activities that require little or no help from adults.
-Each day the activity area is transformed into a model environment, which includes child-directed interest centers:
+Each day the activity area is transformed into a model environment that provokes interest and curiosity through child-directed interest centers:

-- a quiet home-like area appropriate for relaxing or doing home work - a fine motor skill area each week a new manipulative (legos, lincoln logs, k-nex, bristle blocks, marble tracks, and many more). - an art area artsy arts and crafty crafts (playdough, markers, stencils, stamps, glue, beads, and many more). - dramatic play area each week a new theme (restaurant, hair salon, construction, grocery story, firefighters, and many more). - a strategy games area dice, card, and board games for all age levels that promote math and strategic thinking. - snack area multiple CHOICES and always self serve, family-style, and all you care to eat.
+- a quiet home-like area for relaxing, chatting, or doing homework. - a construction zone/building area for exploring physics, design, and working with friends using materials like blocks, Legos, K-nex, bristle blocks, marble tracks, etc. - an art area for exploring materials and creating artsy arts and crafty crafts using materials like playdough, markers, stencils, stamps, glue, beads, etc. - a dramatic play area for role playing, creative expression, and exploring the perspectives of others using materials like props from a restaurant, hair salon, construction, grocery story, fire house, etc. - a science and math area for exploring geography, physics, and biology using materials like globes, teaching clocks, measuring devices, magnification, anatomy models, animals organized by habit, etc. - a strategy games area for exploring strategy, decision making, and for social development using materials like dice, card, and board games for all age levels. - a snack area for socialization and nourishment, providing multiple food CHOICES and always self-serve, family-style, and all you care to eat.